 Chemicals that are recognized as a potential threat to human health or the environment but lack a published health standard are known as "emerging contaminants."
-Perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) are two perfluorinated chemicals (PFCs) that have been produced in large quantities in the United States and known to have been present in firefighting foam used on Robins AFB.
+Perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) are two perfluorinated chemicals (PFCs) that have been produced in large quantities in the United States and known to have been present in firefighting foam previously used on Robins AFB.
 These organic compounds are persistent in the environment and resistant to degradation.
 This means that once introduced in the groundwater, they will not naturally degrade quickly and require active treatment for removal.
-The Department of Defense performed drinking water source monitoring in 2016 and results for all drinking water wells were below detection limits.
+The Department of Defense performed drinking water source monitoring for PFCs in 2016 and again in 2020; the results for all drinking water wells were below detection limits both years tested.
+The detection limit for PFOS/PFOA is 2 parts per trillion.
+To put that in perspective, 1 part per trillion is a single drop of water in an Olympic sized swimming pool.
 Additionally, Robins AFB has transitioned from the legacy Aqueous Film Forming Foam used in firefighting vehicles and aircraft hangars to a new type of approved foam (C-6).